XIMDEX/structured-data/doc/guide.md

 ### Items management

 An item is a group of values for an schema type.
-This values will be grouped in the schema properties according to the schema specifications like maximum and minimum number of values (cardinality) and supporting types in the properties available types.
+These values will be grouped in the schema properties according to the schema specifications, like maximum and minimum number of values (cardinality) and supporting types in the properties available types.

-You can show the values of an item by the given unique item id, for example:
+You can retrieve the values of an item for its unique item id, for example:

 > [GET] http://localhost/api/v1/item/1

-The response will be the JSON+LD code for the item with unique id 1, a type *Person*:
+The response will be a JSON+LD object for the item with unique id 1, a type *Person*:

 ```json
 {